 Swedish Vikings were adventurers

-Though the adventurous Danes and Norsemen are the ones known to have sailed the Atlantic to find Iceland, Greenland, and North America, there can be no real doubt that the Vikings who went east were adventurers and discoverers in their own right.
-First-hand accounts and in the sagas convey the sense of excitement that the Vikings felt when approaching what was likely the greatest and most mysterious city of the time – Constantinople (sometimes called “Byzantium” and today known as “Istanbul”, the great city of Turkey).
+The Danes and Norsemen are the ones known to have sailed the Atlantic to find Iceland, Greenland, and North America.
+However there can be no doubt that the Vikings who went east were adventurers and discoverers in their own right.
+First-hand accounts and in the sagas convey the sense of excitement that the Vikings felt when approaching what was likely the greatest and most mysterious city of the time.
+Constantinople (sometimes called “Byzantium” and today known as “Istanbul”, the great city of Turkey).

 The Vikings competed and cooperated with other Vikings

-Lastly, geography may have dictated the Swedes’ choice – sailing through the Skaggerak, (the straits that separate the Baltic and North Seas) meant entering the territories of the Danes and maybe the Norse.
+Lastly, geography may have dictated the Swedes’ choice.
+Sailing through the Skaggerak, (the straits separating the Baltic and North Seas) meant entering territories of the Danes and the Norse.
 Although these two groups shared similar cultures and world-views, that does not mean that they were eager to share their territories, sea lanes, and finds with would-be competitors.

-The Danes and Norse often warred against each other and among each other, meaning the Swedes, in any real numbers, would likely have been unwelcome.
-Besides, the Swedes had access to half of Europe untouched by the Norwegians and Danes, and soon they would expand into an area bigger than either group of their kinsmen could have imagined: Eurasia and the Black Sea.
+The Danes and Norse often warred against each other and among each other.
+Meaning the Swedes, in any real numbers, would likely have been unwelcome.
+Besides, the Swedes had access to half of Europe untouched by the Norwegians and Danes.
+Soon they would expand into an area bigger than either group of their kinsmen could have imagined: Eurasia and the Black Sea.

-Swedes had been sailing to and fighting in the Baltic kingdoms for perhaps centuries before they began sailing down the rivers of Russia and Ukraine.
-The Baltic territories, especially Estonia, were quite close – and what’s more, not only did the Swedes (we don’t call them “Vikings” until the late 8th century when historians agree that the true “Viking Age” began) find timber and furs there, they found slaves in abundance and a luxury item that would eventually make some Swedes rich beyond their wildest dreams – amber.
+Swedes had been sailing their ships to and fighting in the Baltic kingdoms for perhaps centuries.
+Long before they began sailing down the rivers of Russia and Ukraine.
+The Baltic territories, especially Estonia, were quite close.
+What’s more, not only did the Swedes (we don’t call them “Vikings” until the late 8th century when historians agree that the true “Viking Age” began) find timber and furs there.
+They also found slaves in abundance and a luxury item that would eventually make some Swedes rich – amber.

 Swedish Vikings raided the Baltic coast, Poland and wanted more